Table of Contents

 Note At first glance there may appear to be an irresolvable circular dependency between CancelableCommand and CancelCommand.
 However, note that CancelableCommand does not need to resolve its execution pipeline until it is executed.
 So as long as CancelCommand exists before CancelableCommand is executed, the circular dependency is resolved.

-Cancellation with the Task Parallel Library
+Cancelation with the Task Parallel Library

-Cancellation in the TPL is handled with CancellationToken and CancellationTokenSource.
+Cancelation in the TPL is handled with CancellationToken and CancellationTokenSource.
 Rx operators that provide TPL integration will normally have overloads that will pass you a CancellationToken with which to create your Task.
 The idea of these overloads is that the CancellationToken you receive will be canceled if the subscription is disposed.
 So you should pass the token through to all relevant asynchronous operations.
 ReactiveCommand provides similar overloads for CreateFromTask.

 Consider the following example: